vatsalvarma/Project-API-s/README.md

 # REST API's

 A professional Spring Boot RESTful API for managing challenges with full CRUD functionality.
 Demonstrates expertise in Java, Spring Boot, REST APIs, in-memory data handling, and ResponseEntity for proper HTTP responses.
-Perfect for showcasing backend development skills for hiring.
+Perfect for showcasing backend development skills.

 Extended README Intro (optional for the repo):
 This project implements a Challenge Management API using Spring Boot.
 It allows: